Analytical classification of Majorana zero-mode spatial profiles in extended Kitaev chains: probability maxima can shift inward: Physics from Majorana bases

-The normalizable solutions will be possible if $|q_\pm|<1$.
-Based on this (Appendix~\ref{w}), the number of zero modes in different regions is shown in Fig.~\ref{phase}.
-If both solutions are normalizable, then the general solution can be written in terms of two physically realisable initial conditions, namely the first and second sites' amplitude coefficients, $A_1$ and $A_2$ (Appendix~\ref{w2generalsolution})
+Based on this criterion (Appendix~\ref{w}), the number of MZMs in different regions is shown in Fig.~\ref{phase}.
+If both roots are normalizable, the general solution can be written in terms of the amplitudes at the first two sites, $A_1$ and $A_2$ (Appendix~\ref{w2generalsolution}):

-This solution is true only if $q_+\neq q_-$.
-Any two sets of initial conditions will yield two edge modes, provided they are orthogonal to each other; otherwise, they will be made by an orthogonalisation procedure:
+This solution is valid only when $q_+\neq q_-$.
+While both $A_1$ and $A_2$ appear as free parameters, the overall normalization fixes one degree of freedom, so that only their relative values determine a given zero-mode profile.

+Two independent choices of the relative coefficients yield two independent MZMs, provided the corresponding vectors are orthogonal.
+If they are not, an orthogonal mode can be constructed using:

-Where $\vec{A}_1$, $\vec{A}_2$ are two vectors found from two sets of initial conditions. $\vec{B}$ is the orthogonal vector to $\vec{A}_1$ which satisfies the recursion relation since it is a linear combination of two known solutions.
-For the $w=1$ region, the coefficient of $|q|\geq1$ will be considered zero for the normalised edge solution, so the solution will be
+where $\vec{A}_1$ and $\vec{A}_2$ are obtained from two distinct choices of the relative coefficients.
+The vector $\vec{B}$ is orthogonal to vector $\vec{A}_1$, and being a linear combination of valid solutions, it also satisfies the recursion relation.
+In the $\text{w} = 1$ region, only one root satisfies $|q|<1$, and the normalized solution reduces to

-where $q$ is the normalisable solution out of $q_\pm$.
-For $w=0$, both coefficients have to be zero, so no eigenvector.
+where $q$ is the normalizable root, and the overall coefficient $c$ is fixed by the overall normalization of the mode.
+For $\text{w} = 0$, neither root is normalizable and hence no zero-energy eigenvector exists.

-Although the recursion relation appears independent of size, it is derived from the assumption that the energy is zero, which depends on size.
-If size is not chosen correctly, then the energy will not be zero, and the relation will not be applicable to find zero modes.
+Although the recursion relation appears independent of the system size, it is derived under the assumption of zero energy, which itself depends on the system size.
+If the size is not sufficiently large, the energy deviates from zero, and the recursion relation does not yield the correct MZMs.
+However, once this applicability condition is satisfied, the amplitudes $A_m$ become independent of the total system size; in particular, the coefficients for the first $k$ sites remain unchanged even if the recursion relation is extended to $m>k$.